coleifer/unqlite-python/docs/api.rst

         [{'username': 'Huey', 'age': 3, '__id': 0},
          {'username': 'Mickey', 'age': 5, '__id': 1}]

-    .. py:method:: open([flags=UNQLITE_OPEN_CREATE])
+    .. py:method:: open()

-        :param flags: Optional flags to use when opening the database.
-        :raises: ``Exception`` if an error occurred opening the database.

-        Open the database connection.
-This method should only be called if the database was manually closed, or if the database was instantiated with ``open_manually=True``.
+        Open the database.
+This method should only be called if the database was manually closed, or if the database was instantiated with ``open_database=False``.

         Valid flags: